The Cure’s Gothic, Magical ‘Songs of a Lost World’ – Review

 Standout Tracks on ‘Songs of a Lost World’ – Review

-The album sets off with “Alone,” a dreamy, atmospheric ballad that sounds exactly like what you would expect from a Cure album today.
+The new album from the Cure sets off with “Alone,” a dreamy, atmospheric ballad that sounds exactly like what you would expect from a Cure album today.
 “Alone” was the album’s first single, and it has a commercial sound without sounding too mainstream.
 Sure the Cure had some radio hits, but they were never a “radio” band, so this song falls in that category of being a bit radio-friendly without sounding anywhere near cookie-cutter.
+“Alone” could also fit alongside the Cure’s other songs as one of the band’s greatest.

 “And Nothing Is Forever” is up next, and it has the same smooth, atmospheric sound of “Alone” and fits well next to it.
 The sound of the album switches up with “A Fragile Thing,” which is a heavier song bringing some alternative rock riffing and wild electric guitar.
 The subject matter is dark and deals with Smith’s grief, but it’s still a beautiful song.